AriFordsham/GHCWiki/welcome.md

     * x86_64/Linux on Debian 9
     * x86_64/Windows (currently broken due to #15950)

-The remaining issues will be sorted out in due time.
-Note that to s
+We also run a slightly larger set of jobs on a nightly basis.
+Note that binary distributions are saved from most builds and are available for download for a few weeks (we may put in place a longer retention policy for some builds in the future).

 To make the best use of our limited computational resources our CI builds occur in three stages:

  * lint: the style and correctness checkers which would previously be run by `arc lint` and `git push`